pogasanov/clsite/CONTRIBUTING.md

 Each time you are creating a new feature, create a git branch called `feature/blahblahblah`.

+### Creating an MR

-Please try to create minimal slim MRs that are easy to review.
-Keep orthogonal changes in separate MRs. If they depend upon each othen then create sequential MRs that branch off each other.
+* Please try to create minimal slim MRs that are easy to review.
+* Keep orthogonal changes in separate MRs.
+* If they depend upon each other then create sequential MRs that branch off each other.
+* You are welcome to submit work-in-progress MRs, but put "[WIP]" in the title and don't ask for review until the MR is ready for review (see below).
+However, if you do have architectural or implementation questions, you are free to ask for feedback.

+### MR Code review

+It is not other dev's responsibility to Q+A your work.

+Before making your MR, make sure you verify:
+1) Make sure your code is tested both on local and Heroku.
+2) Run `python app/manage.py test` on local, all tests should pass.
+3) Running `faker.py` if you have changed it.
+4) Loading the fixture data into your local DB if you post that.

+The instructions on how to do above is mentioned in `README.md`.

 When your code is ready for review, submit a merge request (MR) for the team to review.
-Please make sure your code is tested both on local and Heroku.
-It is not other dev's responsibility to Q+A your work.

 When you submit a MR, you should still continue working!
 Create a new branch, off your old branch, and push code to your new branch